UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter4/Kaleidoscope-ch4.md

 > [!WARNING]
 > All such methods implemented in .NET must block any exception from bubbling out of the
-> call as the JIT engine doesn't know anything about them and neither does the Kaleidoscope
+> call as the LLVM JIT engine doesn't know anything about them and neither does the Kaleidoscope
 > language.
 Exceptions thrown in these functions would produce undefined results, at best -
 > probably crashing the application.

 #### Generator Dispose
 Since the JIT engine is disposable, the code generators Dispose() method must now call the